Norman Tolman

-Norman Herbert Tolman (July 12, 1936 - January 15, 2025) was an American art dealer and art collector, best known for his role in championing contemporary Japanese graphic art.
+Norman Herbert Tolman (July 12, 1936 – January 15, 2025) was an American art dealer and art collector, best known for his role in championing contemporary Japanese graphic art.
 He was the founder of The Tolman Collection, a leading publisher and exhibitor of contemporary Japanese graphic art.
 Tolman exhibited and befriended artists like Saitō Kiyoshi, Shinoda Toko and Mori Yoshitoshi.

 Early life

-Born in Walpole, Massachusetts in 1936, as the youngest of four children.
-Tolman was raised by his mother and sister, and became a newspaper delivery boy at age 7.
-Tolman graduated high school in Watertown, Massachusetts in 1955, going on to enlist in the United States Air Force during the Korean War.
+Tolman was born in Walpole, Massachusetts in 1936, the youngest of four children.
+He was raised by his mother and his older sister, and took up a newspaper route at age 7 to help support the family.

-Education and early career
+Education

-During his Air Force career, he was sent to Yale University for nine months of intensive study in Chinese Language, and thereafter worked in both Taiwan and at the NSA as a language specialist.
+Tolman graduated from Watertown High School in 1954, going on to enlist in the United States Air Force and serving from 1954 to 1958.
+During his Air Force career, his exceptional linguistic abilities led the Air Force to select him as one of the top 40 of 400 servicemen studying Chinese, earning him a place at Yale University for nine months of intensive language study.

-After the Korean War, Tolman got a B.A. in Chinese Language at UC Berkeley, while working as a translator and editor.
-Tolman went on to get a scholarship, allowing him to obtain a M.A. in Asian Studies at Yale.
-He also received a Title VI NDEA Fellowship in 1964 to the Inter-University Center for Japanese Language Studies and Tokyo University, studying Japanese.
+Tolman met Mary Spellman while they were both taking night classes at Georgetown University in 1957.
+They married in 1958, and in 1959, the couple moved to Berkeley.
+In 1962, Tolman got a B.A. in East Asian Studies at UC Berkeley, while working as a translator and editor.
+Tolman went on to get a scholarship, allowing him to obtain a M.A. in Asian Studies at Yale in 1964.
+He also received a Title VI NDEA Fellowship that same year to study at the Inter-University Center for Japanese Language Studies (then located in Mitaka, Tokyo and administered by Stanford University) and Tokyo University, studying Japanese.

 After the IUC and Tokyo University, Tolman returned to U.C.
+Berkeley in 1965 with his family to spend two years pursuing graduate studies in Japanese, Chinese, and Tibetan languages.

+Diplomatic career

+Following his Yale language training, Tolman worked abroad in Taiwan and at the NSA in Fort Meade, Maryland as a Chinese-language specialist.

-Berkeley to pursue his PhD in late Tibetan and early Chinese linguistics, but left academia to accept employment as a cultural affairs officer in the USIA.
-Tolman was initially posted to the U.S. Consulate in Hong Kong, before being subsequently posted to the U.S. Embassy in Tokyo.
-Between 1970 and 1972, Tolman was the Director of the American Cultural Center in Sapporo and then in Kyoto.
+After his graduate studies at Berkeley, Tolman left academia to accept employment as a cultural affairs officer in the USIA.
+He was initially posted to the U.S. Consulate in Hong Kong in 1967 for a year, before being subsequently posted in 1969 to the U.S. Embassy in Tokyo.
+Between 1970 and 1972, Tolman was the Director of the American Cultural Center in Sapporo and then in Kyoto, acting as a liaison between the United States and Japan by hosting cultural events, lecturers, and dignitaries.

+Of his diplomatic career, Tolman highlighted entertaining guests like Duke Ellington and Willem de Kooning in his home, as well as the pleasure of escorting a rock brought back from the moon that was displayed in the U.S. Pavilion at Expo '70 in Osaka.